 Students who apply to one of the joint M.D./J.D., M.D./M.B.A., or M.D./M.Div. programs at Yale are expected to do so at the same time that they apply to the School of Medicine or by the end of their second year at the School of Medicine in order to qualify for the special tuition arrangements.
 Students in the M.D./J.D.
 Program pay three and one-half years' tuition to the School of Medicine and two and one-half years' tuition to the Law School.
 Students enrolled in the M.D./M.Div.
 Program pay three and one-half years' tuition to the School of Medicine and two and one-half years' tuition to the Divinity School.
 Students in the M.D./M.B.A.
-Program pay three and one-half years' tuition to the School of Medicine and one-half years' tuition to the School of Medicine and one and one-half years' tuition to the School of Management.
+Program pay three and one-half years' tuition to the School of Medicine and one and one-half years' tuition to the School of Management.